Are you fed up with the quality of our national debate and decision-making?

 The Campaign now needs your support to move onto the next phase.

 The Campaign plans to send the draft Principles to at least 5,000 key national influencers and decision-makers - 'The First 5,000'.
-This group will include all Westminster MPs and members of the House of Lords, as well as leaders of major private and public sector employers, media organisations, charities, trade unions, professional bodies and other key public figures.
+This group will include all Westminster MPs, members of the House of Lords and representatives of devolved parliaments and assemblies, as well as leaders of major private and public sector employers, media organisations, charities, trade unions, professional bodies and other key public figures.